Do you want to learn how to homeschool for the first time?

 We get a lot of questions about our kids getting homeschooled.
 We know this is a huge topic right now and we could probably talk a few hours about home education.

 We are going to start with the basics.
-We are going to share the beginning steps on how to homeschool in 2020.
+We are going to share the beginning steps on how to homeschool.
 You can watch the video or scroll down to the blog post below.

 Check Local & State Requirements